-In order to tackle such challenges and based on our belief that sustainability can drive profitability, we are investing in advanced technologies and harnessing sustainable initiatives to make our operations more responsible and safer.
-The most important source of information is our Sustainability report for Hydro's operations in Brazil.
+In order to tackle such challenges, and based on our belief that sustainability can drive profitability, we are investing in advanced technologies and harnessing sustainable initiatives to make our operations more responsible and safer.
+The most important source of information about our sustainability performance in Brazil is our Sustainability report for Hydro's operations in Brazil.

 Bauxite reserves are widely distributed around the world, particularly in tropical and subtropical regions.
 Guinea, Australia, Brazil, Vietnam and Jamaica hold over 70 percent of the world’s known bauxite reserves.

-The Barcarena region, where the Alunorte alumina refinery and Hydro's Albras smelter is located, ranks low on the Human Development Index (measure of average achievement in key dimensions of human development: a long and healthy life, being knowledgeable and having a decent standard of living), and has one of the highest levels of violence in the world.
-There is a lack of access to basic services.
-The share of people with access to sanitation and clean water at less than 30 percent.
-Contributing to sustainable development through education and skills development is key to our social responsibility.
+The Barcarena region, where the Alunorte alumina refinery and Hydro’s Albras smelter is located, ranks below the Brazilian average on the Human Development Index (measure of average achievement in key dimensions of human development: a long and healthy life, being knowledgeable and having a decent standard of living).
+Basic services, such as education, safety and sanitation, are challenging.
+While the these are public services, we play our part in the sustainable development of the full region by investing technical and financial resources in education, skills development and empowerment of local communities.

 Managing our environmental impact